Need a schedule of condition? Get a fee proposal the same working day.

 Thinking about a schedule of condition for a commercial lease?

 Early conversation tends to pay for itself, because the schedule needs to be agreed before the lease completes.
-For tenants, the document is one of the few opportunities during lease negotiation to cap long-term repairing exposure in a measurable way.
+For tenants, the document is one of the few opportunities during lease negotiation to manage long-term repairing exposure in a measurable way before liability is accepted.

 See the schedule of condition service, the dilapidations surveyor service, or review related guides on schedule of condition reports and photographic schedules of condition.